 Growing up on a homestead, our vegetable garden was cleaned up, fertilized with composted manure, and turned over every spring.
-Teens and young adults in our rural town would form work crews to help dig the gardens of those who were not able to do that by themselves.
+Teens and young adults in our church would form work crews to help dig the gardens for those who were not able to do so themselves.
 Digging up the garden seemed to be a necessity of life.
 Today, Rototillers have replaced those working volunteers, doing the job much faster and with less manpower, and yet it is still a big job.
-But the question remains: What are the good reasons to till or not till the garden for better soil?
+But the question remains: What are good reasons to dig over or till the garden to improve the soil?
+Or is that not necessarily?

-The natural no-dig gardening movement is growing with great results.
+The no-dig gardening movement is growing with great results.
 One of the acknowledged no-dig growers is Charles Dowding.
 In his many books, he shows how no-dig gardening helps with weed control and saves time and work.
-In return, it produces a better harvest and creates richer soil.
+In return, it yields a better harvest and enriches the soil.
 Who doesn’t want this kind of result?

-A no-till garden is not just a garden that has not been tilled in a while.
+A no-till, or maybe even more known as no-dig, garden is not just a garden that has not been tilled in a while.
 That would be an uncultivated land, and soil compaction would happen rather quickly.
-In gardening, we call a no-till or no-dig garden where the top layer of soil is covered with organic mulch material instead of being dug up or tilled.
+In gardening, we call a no-till or no-dig garden one in which the top layer of soil is covered with organic mulch instead of being dug over or tilled.

 This is very important.
-If you stop tilling, the soil will be hard, and it will take many years for it to recover.
+If you stop tilling, the soil will harden, and it will take many years to recover.
 Eventually, nature will cover the soil on its own if you leave it alone.
 However, a no-till garden must be covered since we are discussing the garden’s soil.

 In nature, soil is always covered with dead grass, leaves, and branches that have fallen to the ground, creating a soil food web.
 What works in nature also works beautifully in the home garden.
 Mulch creates healthier soil, preserves soil moisture, and prevents soil erosion.